turtlesec-no/turtlesec-no.github.io/working.md

 ### Company structure

-The CEO of TurtleSec is Dag Fridtun and the Chair of the board is Patricia Aas, they are both also employees and work for clients as all other employees.
+The CEO of TurtleSec is Dag Fridtun and the Chair of the board is Patricia Aas, they are both also employees and work for clients, like all other employees.

 ## Learning

-In a field which requires us to be up to date on technologies that are constantly evolving, it is important to invest in our employees' development.
+In a field which requires us to be up-to-date on technologies that are constantly evolving, it is important to invest in our employees' development.

 ### Conferences